NoBypass/fds/.github/ISSUE_TEMPLATE/bug-report.md

 Who's experience doing what is impacted by this bug and how?

 **How To Recreate**
-Clear and consise instructions on how to recreate the bug.
+Clear and concise instructions on how to recreate the bug.

 **Optional: Technical Description**
 A technical description of how this request should be implemented.
 If you know any existing projects that might make this easier, feel free to link those.